leukeleu/leukeleu-django-gdpr/README.md

 ### Default excludes

-By default, django-gdpr excludes fields of the following types:
+By default, leukeleu-django-gdpr excludes fields of the following types:

 *  AutoField
 *  UUIDField